JuantAldea/DataAugmentation/readme.txt

 This software is released under "MIT License". http://opensource.org/licenses/MIT

-Notice: The libraries used in this software (OpenCV and Boost) are followed under the license of each.
+Notice: The libraries used in this software (OpenCV and Boost) are covered by the licenses of each.

-Takuya MINAGAWA (z.takmin@gmail.com)